 Make sure you’ve picked a good facility to get tattooed in.

 The first thing to look for is the overall cleanliness of the studio.
-If it doesn’t look spotless when you walk in, it might not be the right place to get tattooed (especially while pregnant).
+If it doesn’t look spotless when you walk in, it might not be the right place to get tattooed (especially when pregnant).

 Look for a business license and any certifications that the tattoo parlor or the individual artists have.
-If the staff gets surly with you when you ask to see these or are reluctant to show them, take your business elsewhere.
+If the staff gets surly with you when you ask to see these, or are reluctant to show them, take your business elsewhere.

 Work with an Experienced Tattoo Artist

-There are times when working with an apprentice is just fine – while you’re pregnant is not one of them.
+There are times when working with an apprentice is just fine – while you’re pregnant is probably not one of them.

 An experienced tattoo artist will usually be more knowledgeable about the various risks and complications that could take place in a tattoo session, and they’re also more likely to know how to manage and deal with those complications safely.

 In many states, tattoo artists will undergo regular training and recertification.
-In those places, working with a more experienced tattoo artist means working with someone who has more of that training under their belt.
+In those places, working with a more experienced artist means working with someone who has more of that training under their belt.